 What are my tooth replacement options?

-Dr. Jesin offers many different types of implant solutions for a single tooth or multiple teeth, from lifelong tooth replacements such as expertly placed dental implants to solutions such as fixed bridges and dentures.
-Every patient is different, so when Dr. Jesin and the team meet with you, we will all work together to discover what’s best for your smile.
+Drs.
+Jesin and Lytle offer many different types of implant solutions for a single tooth or multiple teeth, from lifelong tooth replacements such as expertly placed dental implants to solutions such as fixed bridges and dentures.
+Every patient is different, so when Drs.
+Jesin, Lytle, and the team meet with you, we will all work together to discover what’s best for your smile.
 Some of the most common tooth replacement options include

 - Dental Implants.
 Dental implants are a favorite tooth replacement solution because they are a true replacement, root and all.
 With dental implants, patients can regain the joy of eating, smiling, and speaking again with complete confidence, with teeth that look, feel, and function just like natural teeth.